Pickleball Gear

 My verdict

 The JOOLA Perseus offers high-level players 10/10 control.
 It has plenty of power too, and just enough spin for a rounded game.
-It's Ben Johns' paddle-of-choice in 2023, and though it takes some getting used to, I think a lot of 4.0 or above players are going to like it.
+It's Ben Johns' paddle-of-choice, and though it takes some getting used to, I think a lot of 4.0 or above players are going to like it.

 Today’s best deals